 These beacons shoot a beam towards the sky as a signal as well as provide players with buffing status effects such as Speed, Jump Boost, Haste, Regeneration, Resistance, and Strength.

 These status effects only apply to a player when the character is in range of the beacon.
 The range of the beacon depends on various things, but mostly on how you plan on placing beacons in your world.

-In this short article, we will go through the maximum range that a beacon in Minecraft can reach.
-Let’s get to it!
+In this short guide, we will go through the maximum range that a beacon in Minecraft can reach.
+Let’s get into the guide!

 Table of ContentsShow

 Remember that one essential thing to understand about the beacon is that it provides the boosts or buffing effects within an area of effect.

 As stated on the Minecraft Wiki for the beacon, the special block “affects an area in the shape of a square column, which reaches downward and out to each side at a range determined by the size of the pyramid base, and upward a distance of that range + 384 blocks.”

 With this, the range of the status effects provided by the beacon depends on the size of the pyramid base that the beacon will be placed upon.